Turn RunPod's per-second GPU spend into a running cost

 Tracking shows you where the seconds go; a few levers actually slow the burn:

-- Stop pods you’re not using.
-Per-second billing rewards stopping the meter.
+- Stop — or terminate — pods you’re not using.
+Per-second billing rewards stopping the compute meter, but a pod that’s only stopped keeps billing for its disk at a higher rate.
+Once you’ve saved anything you need — a network volume survives termination — terminating the pod stops that charge too.
 A pod left up between sessions is the most common silent cost, and the easiest to cut.

 - Delete volumes you’ve finished with.
 Storage bills per gigabyte-month whether or not a pod is attached, so cleaning up the volumes left behind by completed jobs stops you paying month after month for data you no longer touch.